Jhargram: History

 Legend says that around 1592 CE, Man Singh of Amber had come to conquer Bengal on behest of Mughal Emperor Akbar from Rajputana (Rajasthan) to expand the Mughal Empire to Eastern India.
 He appointed one of his loyal officers in the army, Sarveshwar Singh, to defeat the local rulers of the region known as Junglekhand.
-This area is also mentioned in Ain-i-Akbari as Jharikhanda, and it was populated by the Santhal, Munda, Bhumij, Kudumi Mahato and Lodha people groups.
+This area is also mentioned in Ain-i-Akbari as Jhari-khanda, and it was populated by the Santhal, Munda, Bhumij, Kudmi Mahato and Lodha people groups.
 The area belonged to the Mal Raja.

 The first fortress was supposed to have existed in Old Jhargram, but the ruins of the fortress are said to have gone underground due to some unknown reasons.
 The name of state capital, Jhargram, means a forest village which is surrounded by walls and canals.
 It was known as Ugal in the local language.
 Even today, the day after Durga Ashtami, the four corners (Ugals) are worshiped for the protection of the erstwhile kingdom.
 The man who was the hero or bull within the surrounded wall and canal were called Ugal Sanda.
 As such, the full name of the Raja of the State was known as Raja Sarveshwar Malla Ugal Sanda Deb, and the title has been continued up to Raja Narasingha Malla Ugal Sanda Deb.